Bedding in the chick brooder: which is best, which is OK, which is definitely not?

 Newly hatched chicks are pretty vulnerable.
 Just one look at their spindly little legs will tell you how easy it would be for them to be damaged.

-Which is why the very first bedding material in any brooder should be non-slip.
+Which is why the very first bedding material in any starter brooder should be non-slip.
 Slippery surfaces are the most common cause of spraddle leg - a condition where the chick essentially does the splits - and although it can be treated, it's always better to avoid it.

 I use a plasticised shelf liner as my "must have" starter brooder liner.
 I also put it in the incubator at lock-down to make sure that when chicks hatch and start bumbling about, as chicks do, they don't slip in there, either.